-He received the Great Gold Medal of the Royal Swedish Academy of Engineering Sciences in 2012.
-He is a foreign honorary member of the American Economic Association, a member of the Royal Swedish Academy of Sciences, a member of Academia Europaea, a foreign member of the Finnish Academy of Science and Letters, a foreign honorary member of the American Academy of Arts and Sciences, an honorary member of the Latin American and Caribbean Economic Association, a fellow of the Econometric Society, a fellow of the European Economic Association, a research associate of the National Bureau of Economic Research, and a research fellow of the Centre for Economic Policy Research, London.
+He is the recipient of the Great Gold Medal of the Royal Swedish Academy of Engineering Sciences in 2012; a foreign honorary member of the American Economic Association; a member of the Royal Swedish Academy of Sciences; a member of Academia Europaea; a foreign member of the Finnish Academy of Science and Letters; a foreign honorary member of the American Academy of Arts and Sciences; an honorary member of the Latin American and Caribbean Economic Association; a fellow of the Econometric Society; a fellow of the European Economic Association; a research associate of the National Bureau of Economic Research; and a research fellow of the Centre for Economic Policy Research, London.
 He was chair of the Prize Committee for the Alfred Nobel Memorial Prize in Economic Sciences during 1999-2001, member during 1993-2002, and secretary during 1988-1992.

 He was active as advisor to Sveriges Riksbank during 1990-2007 and was a member of the Monetary Policy Advisory Board and the Economic Advisory Panel of the Federal Reserve Bank of New York from 2004 until his appointment in 2007 as Deputy Governor of the Riksbank.
 He has regularly consulted for international, U.S., and Swedish agencies and organizations.
 In 2000-2001 he undertook a review of monetary policy in New Zealand, commissioned by the New Zealand government, and in 2002 he chaired a committee reviewing monetary policy in Norway.